+Ch.
+36.27 RCW outlines the general duties and authority of the prosecuting attorney.
 The county prosecuting attorney has major responsibilities as the legal representative of the state and counties in actions and proceedings before the courts and other judicial officers.
 The prosecuting attorney is the legal advisor and attorney for all county elected and appointed officials.
 The prosecuting attorney prosecutes violators of state law and county code in the county superior and district courts and appears for and represents the state and county in other types of criminal and civil actions.

 The prosecuting attorney has an important role as part of the state judicial system and is a quasi-judicial officer.
 The office of prosecuting attorney is unique among county elected officials in that the elected status and authority and responsibility of the prosecuting attorney cannot be changed by county "home rule" charter.
 The prosecuting attorney has the same role in charter and noncharter counties.
 Individual county prosecutors are required members for a number of state boards and commissions such as the Criminal Justice Training Commission and the Forensic Investigations Council, and other groups relating to judicial and criminal justice issues.